alyssaong1/WebDev101/README.md

 	padding: 20px;
 }
 ```
 But...
 If you run your project you won't see the styles being applied, and that's because we haven't "linked" the html and css file yet.
 We need to add a reference to the css file in our html file.
-Copy and paste the following lines right under the title tags of your html file, like this:
+Copy and paste the reference right under the title tags of your html file, like this:
 ```html
 <title>My first webpage</title>
 <!-- Referencing CSS files -->